AceDataCloud/OpenAIAPI/docs/openai_chat_completion_api_integration_guide.md

 ```

-It can be seen that there are many `data` in the response, and the `choices` in `data` are the latest response content, consistent with the content introduced above.
-The `choices` are the newly added response content, which you can use to connect to your system.
+You can see that there are many `data` in the response, and the `choices` in `data` is the latest response content, consistent with the content introduced above.
+The `choices` is the newly added response content, and you can integrate it into your system based on the results.
 At the same time, the end of the streaming response is determined by the content of `data`.
 If the content is `[DONE]`, it indicates that the streaming response has completely ended.
 The returned `data` result has multiple fields, which are described as follows:

-- `id`, the ID generated for this dialogue task, used to uniquely identify this dialogue task.
+- `id`, the ID generated for this conversation task, used to uniquely identify this conversation task.
 - `model`, the OpenAI ChatGPT model selected.
 - `choices`, the response information provided by ChatGPT to the prompt.